Multi-Partite Output Regulation of Multi-Agent Systems: Introduction

-Compared to the CORP, fewer studies exist on the BORP.
-It is tackled using the feedforward approach in \cite{JiaoLewis, 8287187, 9089253} and the internal model approach in \cite{huangbipartite}.
+Though fewer studies exist on the BORP, it is also tackled by the feedforward approach \cite{JiaoLewis, 8287187, 9089253} and the internal model approach \cite{huangbipartite}.
 In the CORP (BORP), the feedforward approach, with controller state exchange of neighboring agents, uses a distributed observer to provide the estimated state (estimated state or its additive inverse) of the exosystem to every agent.

 Apart from the bipartite framework, there have been efforts to increase the number of objectives in MASs.
-The notable ones are cluster consensus \cite{7944604,DEPASQUALE2022110002,eventtrig2}, scaled consensus \cite{ROY2015259},\cite{CAO20227319} and kernel manipulation of the Laplacian matrix \cite{DeVries_Sims_Kutzer_2018},\cite{Tran17022025}.
-Yet, those studies are limited to consensus problems over first or second order agent dynamics.
-The cluster problem is also extended to high-order heterogeneous MASs \cite{optimal_cluster, 10737654}.
+The notable ones are cluster consensus \cite{7944604,DEPASQUALE2022110002,eventtrig2}, scaled consensus \cite{ROY2015259}, and kernel manipulation of the Laplacian matrix \cite{DeVries_Sims_Kutzer_2018},\cite{Tran17022025}.
+Yet, those studies are limited to consensus problems over first or second-order agent dynamics.
+The cluster problem is also extended to high-order heterogeneous MASs \cite{Chen01122020, optimal_cluster, 10737654}.
 The proposed MORP differs from the cluster consensus in two main aspects: First, the partitioning in the MORP is independent of the underlying graph, allowing each agent to determine its set in the partition, and hence, its objective, whereas the clustering in cluster consensus is graph-dependent, preventing each agent from self-determining its cluster.
 Second, while the MORP requires only one leader to generate multiple objectives, the cluster consensus requires at least two leaders to yield more than one objective.